Deftone1/managers-and-employees/README.md

-Command line generatorthat displays information and titles about the employees
+Command line generator that displays information and titles about the employees